BiscuitDevelopment/SkyblockAddons/.github/docs/CONTRIBUTING.md

 Contributor's Guide
 ------

-Please make sure to make your pull requests off the `development` branch if you're adding new features.
-If there's an important bug fix, still make your PR on development, but put it in a separate commit so I can cherry-pick it into `master` branch.
-Thank you!
+Please make sure to make your pull requests off the `main` branch if you're adding new features.
+If there's an important bug fix, always make a PR, but off of the `stable` branch.
+Then that hotfix can be rebased back into `main` afterwards (with `checkout main`, & `rebase stable`).
 ```shell script
 # Not recommended
 git checkout -b development --track origin/development